Functional Programming (H) - Examinable

 is used for defining functions.

-48. What is the wrong with the following map/fold-based computation?
+43. What is the result of the following computation?

 n = n + 1